diegozanon/zanon.io/raw/2016-11-05-serverless-notifications-on-aws.md

 3. After loading the frontend code, an Ajax request is done to the API Gateway to retrieve temporary keys.

-4. The API Gateway redirects the request to a Lambda function that will handle the request.
+4. The API Gateway redirects the request to be handled by a Lambda function.

 5. The Lambda function connects to IAM to assume a role and create temporary AWS keys.

-6. Frontend code subscribe to IoT events.
+6. Frontend code subscribe to IoT events using the temporary keys.

 > **Note**: instead of using API Gateway and Lambda to retrieve IAM credentials, you can use Cognito.
 More on that in the end of this post.